RegentsVoice/OPEN_Booru/README.md

 1. Open the address in your browser.
 2. Create the first account (it becomes admin).
 3. Upload media or import from supported boorus.
-4. Organize with tags, favorites and roles.
+4. Organize with tags and favorites.

 ### License